to be defined by country

 RSPO (Roundtable on Sustainable Palm Oil)

-The Roundtable on Sustainable Palm Oil (RSPO) is a global initiative that aims to make sustainable palm (kernel) oil the norm.
-The label promotes more sustainable cultivation methods for oil palms.
-This is intended to cause less damage to the environment.
-The criteria to be certified are of an ecological and social nature.
-These include respecting the basic rights of farmers and workers in the producing regions.
-Areas worthy of protection are also to be excluded from the cultivation of palms for palm (kernel) oil.
+The Roundtable on Sustainable Palm Oil (RSPO) is a global initiative with the goal of making sustainable palm (kernel) oil the norm.
+The label promotes more sustainable oil palm cultivation methods.
+This is meant to reduce the negative impact on the environment.
+The certification criteria are of ecological and social nature – amongst others, they specify that the basic rights of farmers and workers in the producer region must be respected.
+In addition, areas requiring protection must not be used for the cultivation of palms for palm (kernel) oil.

 Cotton made in Africa